official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 146. Mr Straw added that “the nature of the motion to be put before Parliament if military action became necessary would require consideration”.

-44 Minute [Cabinet Office] to Rycroft and others, 20 September 2002, ‘Iraq Dossier: Public Handling and Briefing’.
+[^44]: Minute [Cabinet Office] to Rycroft and others, 20 September 2002, ‘Iraq Dossier: Public Handling
-45 Cabinet Conclusions, 23 September 2002.
+[^45]: Cabinet Conclusions, 23 September 2002.

 222

-The Report of the Iraq Inquiry147.
-In discussion a number of points were made:
+147. In discussion a number of points were made:

 *  “the accusation of double standards, particularly in respect of dealing with Israel,